kalem313/data-science-challenge/README.md

-# Data Science Challenge

-This repository contains my solution to a product classification challenge from the INF342 course at NTNU.

 ## Project Description

 The goal was to classify product listings into categories based on noisy and incomplete text and numerical features.
 Techniques used include: